radian-software/apheleia/README.md

   or it could be a list if multiple formatters were run in a chain), and a boolean for whether there was an error.

+* `apheleia-inhibit-functions`: List of functions to run before auto-formatting, if one of those returns non-nil, terminate formatting and disable `apheleia-mode` locally in current buffer.
+  While `apheleia-global-mode`, you can add to this a function that returns non-nil when you are not the maintainer of a project to avoid diff noises, or set it to `'(always)` in `.dir-locals-2.el` to disable auto-formatting.

 ## Known issues

 * `process aphelieia-whatever no longer connected to pipe; closed it`: